Design a tabletop gaming room to store and play your favorite board games. Or simply transform your living room into a game room in plain sight.

 The Gaming Table

-Once you have figured out what seating your players are most comfortable in, then you can plan for your gaming table.
+Once you have figured out what seating your players are most comfortable in you can plan for your gaming table.
 Consider something like an adjustable height table if you all disagree on the perfect height for your family.

-In my family (and for my living room) a gaming coffee table would be perfect.
+In my family (and for my living room) a gaming coffee table is perfect.
 I built this coffee table (see the tutorial here), but there are a few features I didn’t share with you that only gamers will really understand.